 Using a tire on an internal combustion vehicle requires additional energy that entails the burning of fuel and therefore the release of greenhouse gases.
-After reducing the rolling resistance of its tires by 50% between 1992 and 2020, Michelin's objective now is preparing longer term solutions to capture and store enough CO2 to offset each year's residual emissions.
+After reducing the rolling resistance of its tires by 50% between 1992 and 2020, Michelin's objective now is to further reduce it by 10% in 2030 compared with 2020.
+As of end-2024, rolling resistance had been improved by 4.3%, in line with the target.